 - 5.5 The Core Strategy only runs to 2026 whereas the Neighbourhood Plan runs to 2036. - 5.6 The housing requirement was addressed during the examination of the first Sheepy Parish Neighbourhood Plan in January 2019.
-The independent examiner concluded that the requirement set out in the Core Strategy (20 dwellings) for 2006 to 2026 should be increased to 21 (to take account of a more recent assessment of the Borough's housing requirement) and then applied proportionately to 2036 to produce a notional requirement of 32 dwellings. - 5.7 The approach to the housing requirement for the review is the same as in the first 'made' Neighbourhood Plan.
-A review policy is included in the neighbourhood plan (Policy S11).
-This policy will ensure the Neighbourhood Plan will be reviewed within a set timeframe if, as established through the emerging Local Plan, there is a need to allocate additional housing or employment sites to meet new requirements.
-This is explained further at paragraph 5.17.
+The independent examiner concluded that the requirement set out in the Core Strategy (20 dwellings) for 2006 to 2026 should be increased to 21 (to take account of a more recent assessment of the Borough's housing requirement) and then applied proportionately to 2036 to produce a notional requirement of 32 dwellings. - 5.7 Having regard to the latest evidence of housing needs coming from the preparatory work for the new Local Plan, it was apparent that the indicative annual requirement figure at the Borough level was broadly unchanged since the Examination of the first Sheepy Neighbourhood Plan.
+The local authority's interim housing requirement methodology was noted as liable to significant change and therefore did not provide a confident basis for the substantial work of site identification and allocation with the issuing of a draft Local Plan imminent.
+The roll out of the site allocated in the Neighbourhood Plan at Hornsey Rise was continuing and the notional housing requirement to 2036 was already significantly exceeded.
+Therefore, the option was taken to retain the reasoned, interim assessment approach of the original Neighbourhood Plan.
+The outcome was no unmet housing requirement for the period to 2036.
+It was agreed with the local authority that there should be an accompanying commitment to commence a further review should the finalised Local Plan indicate additional requirements.